hmrahim/project-8.5--independent-service-provider/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 in this website im using some technologies
-* using css framwork tailwing css
+* using css framwork tailwind css
 * using firebase authentication system
 * using sweet alert in purches conformation
 * using react-firebase-hooks